top of page

 full

-Kimberly Ann Priest (she/her) is a neurodivergent writer and the author of tether & lung (Texas Review Press), Floralia (Unsolicited Press), and Slaughter the One Bird (Sundress Publications), finalist for the American Best Book Awards, as well as the chapbooks The Optimist Shelters in Place (Harbor Editions), still life (PANK), and Parrot Flower (Glass Poetry Press).
-Her writing and scholarly interests are deeply focused on gender-based trauma, domestic ecologies, ecofeminism, disabilities studies, classic film studies, and writing for therapeutic purposes.
+Kimberly Ann Priest (she/her) is a neurodivergent writer and the winner of the 2024 Backwaters Prize in Poetry from the University of Nebraska Press for her book Wolves in Shells.
+She is the author of Slaughter the One Bird (Sundress Publications 2021), finalist for the American Best Book Awards, with books forthcoming from Texas Review Press and Unsolicited Press.
+Her chapbooks include The Optimist Shelters in Place (Harbor Editions 2022), Parrot Flower (Glass Poetry Press 2021) and still life (PANK 2020).
+Kimberly's writing and scholarly interests are deeply focused on gender-based trauma, domestic ecologies, ecopoetics, ecofeminism, women's studies, disabilities studies, classic film studies, narrative justice, arts-based research, and writing for therapeutic purposes.

-Hailing from a blue-collar world in Michigan’s Upper Peninsula, Kimberly earned her BA (Regent University) and MA (Central Michigan University) degrees in English Language & Literature and her MFA (New England College) in Poetry/Nonfiction mid-life while raising two children to young adulthood.
+Hailing from the working-class world of Michigan’s Upper Peninsula, Kimberly earned her BA (Regent University) and MA (Central Michigan University) degrees in English Language & Literature and her MFA (New England College) in Poetry/Nonfiction mid-life while raising two children to young adulthood.
 She is the great-granddaughter of Scottish immigrants and miners on her father's side, and the granddaughter of a traveling preacher on her mother's side.
 Her family history is a well-spring of Biblical lore and MacGregor clan legends, equally fraught with displacement, religious abuses, and troubled attachments.
+Growing up on the banks of Lake Superior, she spent her youth hiding among the rocks along the lakeshore to read scores of books during the warmer seasons while working as a carhop at a local 1950s-style drive-in restaurant.

 Winner of the 2019 Heartland Poetry Prize and a Brooklyn Girls Books prize, her work has appeared in literary journals such as Copper Nickel, North Dakota Quarterly, Salamander, RHINO, Beloit Poetry Journal, and The Birmingham Poetry Review.
 Her work has also been selected for Poetry Daily and Verse Daily, and will appear in the second edition of the textbook Environmental and Nature Writing: A Writer's Guide and Anthology from Bloomsbury Academic.

 Currently, Kimberly is an assistant professor of first-year writing at Michigan State University and a volunteer teaching artist for young writers at The Telling Room in Portland, Maine.
-She is a member of the Association of Writers and Publishers, Maine Writers and Publishers Alliance, and the National Association for Poetry Therapy, and she lives, with her husband, in Maine.
+She is a member of the Association of Writers and Publishers, Maine Writers and Publishers Alliance, and the National Association for Poetry Therapy.
+She met her husband during the five years she worked at a summer camp and lived part-time in Maine hiking the state's breathtaking landscape.
+They eloped to Scotland and live, together, in Maine.

 bottom of page